prateek-senapati/pass-reception-and-transition/README.md

 ## Acknowledgement

-Thanks to [StatsBomb](https://statsbomb.com/) and [FBref](https://fbref.com/en/) for making their data freely available for public use without which this analysis would not have been possible!
+Thanks to [StatsBomb](https://statsbomb.com/) and [FBref](https://fbref.com/en/) for making their data freely available for public use without which this analysis would not have been possible.